bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:15 AM CT, March 30</p>
+<p class="updated_time"> Latest data: 08:35 AM CT, March 30</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 14° **warmer** than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 81°, which is 15° **warmer** than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 59°
+- 62°
-- Partly Cloudy
+- Breezy and Mostly Cloudy
-- 69% humidity
+- 63% humidity
-- 14 mph wind
+- 15 mph wind
-- 61% cloud cover
+- 69% cloud cover
 - 41 AQI 🟩
-- 0.05 inches of rain expected in the next 48 hours
+- 0.1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>